chloealbright/DevHiveMind/Architecture/Choosing Database.md

 - **CA Systems (Consistency + Availability):** Examples include traditional relational databases like MySQL, PostgreSQL, and Oracle Database.
 Suited for scenarios where maintaining data consistency is critical, coupled with a high level of availability, commonly used in applications such as financial systems.

-- **CP Systems (Partition Tolerance + Consistency):** Examples include MongoDB, Hbase, and Redis.
+- **CP Systems (Partition Tolerance + Consistency):** Examples include MongoDB, HBase, and Redis.
 These focus on partition tolerance and consistency, ensuring accuracy at the expense of immediate availability.

 ## ACID(SQL) Principles vs BASE(NOSQL) Principles
 ### SQL